-Although it’s quick and easy to make, this Banh Mi Hot dog still qualifies as a gourmet hot dog because of all the stuff on it- it’s not just your typical ketchup, mustard and onion toppings.
-But the bonus is that it’s all healthy stuff!
-So, if you’re looking for quick, easy and healthy hot dog recipe that tastes gourmet, then give this one a try.
-You won’t believe how satisfying it is (even I didn’t!)
+Although it's quick and easy to make, this Banh Mi Hot dog still qualifies as a gourmet hot dog recipe because of all the toppings on it- it's not just your typical ketchup, mustard and onion toppings.
+But the bonus is that it's all healthy stuff like fresh carrots, cucumbers, mint, cilantro and red onion!
+So, if you're looking for quick, easy and healthy hot dog recipe that tastes gourmet, then give this one a try.
+You won't believe how satisfying it is (even I didn't!)

 And if you're like me and still hanging onto those end days of summer, then these Weight Watchers frozen desserts are perfect for your weekend BBQ.
 Although I still eat these all year long (yes, they are that good!)